Nationals vs. Marlins Player Props Betting Odds

-Bookmakers have set player props for Luis Arraez, Lane Thomas and others when the Miami Marlins visit the Washington Nationals at Nationals Park on Saturday at 4:05 PM ET.
+Player prop betting options for Luis Arraez, Lane Thomas and others are available in the Miami Marlins-Washington Nationals matchup at Nationals Park on Sunday, starting at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!